AlexKontorovich/CoveringSpacesProject/README.md

-# PrimeNumberTheoremAnd
+# Covering Spaces Project
-The objective of this project is to formalize in Lean the Prime Number Theorem (with classical error term), as well as related results such as the Prime Number Theorem in Arithmetic Progressions.
-A stretch goal would be to obtain the Chebotarev density theorem.
+Organized by Alex Kontorovich and John Morgan

 ## Zulip

-The project is coordinated via a [Lean Zulip channel](https://leanprover.zulipchat.com/#narrow/channel/423402-PrimeNumberTheorem.2B).
+The project will be coordinated via a [Lean Zulip channel](https://leanprover.zulipchat.com).

 ## Blueprint

-This project has a blueprint, which is available at <https://AlexKontorovich.github.io/PrimeNumberTheoremAnd/web/>.
+This project has a blueprint, which is available at <https://AlexKontorovich.github.io/CoveringSpacesProject/web/>.

 To use the tool, first install local requirements using
 ```sh